devikaatgit/MyRCodes/README.md

 #AdjacencyNWMatrix1.R - Exclusive node slection where node 1 and node 2 lists are not same and the variables can be alphanumeric

 #AdjacencyNWMatrix2.R - To construct square matrix with all nodes to nodes connections - including self connections

+#NetworkMatrixtoTable.R - Code to convert a network data in adjacency matrix format to an edgelist tabular form data